kfjahnke/envutil/README.md

-filter to 3D ray coordinates rather than to the 2D coordinates which occur after projecting the 3D ray coordinate to a source image coordinate, so the effect is similar to what you get from OIIO's 'environment' lookup with the elliptic filter, but not limited to full spherical sources - it will work just the same with cubemap or mounted image input.
+filter to 3D ray coordinates rather than to the 2D coordinates which occur after projecting the 3D ray coordinate to a source image coordinate, so the effect is similar to what you get from OIIO's 'environment' lookup with the elliptic filter.

-Because the two vectors, xv and yv, are recalculated for every contributing coordinate, the filer adapts to the location, and handles varying local geometry within it's capability: the sampling theorem still has to be obeyed insofar as generated sub-pickups in a cluster mustn't spread out too far and when they are too close, shortcomings of the underlying bilinear interpolation will show.
+Because the two vectors, xv and yv, are recalculated for every contributing coordinate, the filer adapts to the location, and handles varying local geometry within it's capability: the sampling theorem still has to be obeyed insofar as generated sub-pickups in a cluster mustn't spread out too far and when they are too close, shortcomings of the underlying interpolation may show.
 And there have to be sufficiently many sub-pickups.
-Automatic twining produces a 'reasonable' filter which tries to address all these issues - play with automatic twining and various magnifications to see what envutil comes up with (pass -v to see the filer coefficients).
+Automatic twining produces a 'reasonable' filter which tries to address all these issues - play with automatic twining and various magnifications to see what envutil comes up with (pass -v to see the filter coefficients).

 ## --twine_normalize   normalize twining filter weights gleaned from a file